ExactTarget/fuelux-mctheme/README.md

 * IMH-themed Fuel UX files for production use are located in the [dist](https://github.com/ExactTarget/fuelux-imhtheme/tree/master/dist) directory
 * To customize, modify the files under [src](https://github.com/ExactTarget/fuelux-imhtheme/tree/master/src) then run `grunt` to regenerate your [dist](https://github.com/ExactTarget/fuelux-imhtheme/tree/master/dist) directory (more below)

+## Documentation and Examples

+To see some work ExactTarget has made available to our client base, please check out [Fuel UX] (http://code.exacttarget.com/devcenter/fuel-ux) on our [Developer Community] (http://code.exacttarget.com/devcenter/home)

 ### Important notes
 Please don't edit files in the `dist` directory as they are generated via grunt.
 You'll find source code in the `src` directory!